Identifying Hadronic Molecular States with a Neural Network: Training, validation tests and applications

 Before sending the experimental data into the neural network, it is noted that the energy resolution are different among experiments.
 So, these data should be supplied in order to have the same size as input of the neural network in which the energy resolution is fixed at 1~MeV.
 To be specific, if the energy resolution of experimental data is larger than 1~MeV~(as shown in Fig.~\ref{fig:data_apply} (a), (b) and (d)), then the method of linear interpolation will be employed to supply extra points.
 For example, the energy resolution of Fig.~\ref{fig:data_apply} (a) is 10~MeV, so 9 points will be inserted using linear interpolation between two neighbouring experimental data.
 Of course, the effects of error bar are also taken into consideration, the final application data are obtained by Gaussian sampling in which the central values of experimental data are regarded as average values and the error bars are regarded as standard deviations.
 At last, 100 invariant mass spectra are obtained for every group of experimental data using Gaussian sampling and the energy resolution is 1~MeV after linear interpolation.
 After these procedures, the application data should be normalized into 0 to 1 as done in Eq.~(\ref{normalize}).

-Then, the application data are substituted into trained models to obtain the predictions for the nature of $Z_c(3900)$, $X(4260)$ and $X(3872)$.
+Then, the application data are substituted into trained model to obtain the predictions for the nature of $Z_c(3900)$, $X(4260)$ and $X(3872)$.
 The predictions for these three states are shown in Fig.~\ref{fig:scores}.

-For $Z_c(3900)$, about all 100 samples in the application data have outputs near 0 in all four models, means that it strongly couples to $\bar{D}^* D$ channel and should be regarded as a hadronic molecule of $\bar{D}^{*}D$.
+For $Z_c(3900)$, about all 100 samples in the application data have outputs near 0, means that it strongly couples to $\bar{D}^* D$ channel and should be regarded as a hadronic molecule of $\bar{D}^{*}D$.
 This interpretation is consistent with Refs.~\cite{GongZc3900,Wilbring_Zc3900,Albaladejo:Zc3900,Karliner_Zc3900}.
-For $X(3872)$, almost all outputs of 100 samples are near 1, that means the coupling between $X(3872)$ and $\bar{D}^* D$ channel is not strong enough to dominate its production.
+For $X(3872)$, most outputs of 100 samples are near 1, that means the coupling between $X(3872)$ and $\bar{D}^* D$ channel is not strong enough to dominate its production.
 In other words, $X(3872)$ behaves more like an elementary state.
 The neural network prediction for $X(3872)$ is consistent with e.g., Refs.~\cite{ZhangO_X3872:,Ferretti_X3872,Juan_X3872,Tan_X3872}.
 The predictions for $X(4260)$ are more coincident.
-The outputs from all four models are near 1, which means that $X(4260)$ couples to $\omega \chi_{c0}$ not strong enough and can not be regarded as a molecule of $\omega \chi_{c0}$.
+All outputs are near 1, which means that $X(4260)$ couples to $\omega \chi_{c0}$ not strong enough and can not be regarded as a molecule of $\omega \chi_{c0}$.
 This prediction is consistent with e.g., Refs.~\cite{Dai_4260,CaoX4260}.
 Furthermore, the measurement of cross section $e^{+} e^{-} \rightarrow \mu^{+} \mu^{-}$ performed by BESIII ~\cite{BESIII:X4260_MuonicWidth} gives the muonic width of $X(4260)$ to be from 1.09 to 1.53~KeV which strongly indicates that $X(4260)$ has a charmonium nature~\cite{CaoX4260}.

+Furthermore, other model structures are also constructed.
+For instance, models with structures 400-[10-5]-1, 400-[15-5-5]-1, 400-[20-20]-1 are trained and the outputs for $X(3872),~Z_c(3900),~X(4260)$ are unchanged.